 Although you can’t eliminate cart abandonment completely, you can reduce it by directly addressing the issues your customers face during their shopping experience.
 This includes developing a solid cart abandonment email strategy.

-The key factors that will make or break your cart recovery email strategy are customer segmentation, frequency & timing of emails, message and design.
+The key factors that will make or break your cart recovery email strategy are customer segmentation, frequency & timing of emails, subject line & email body copy and email design.